hyriver/py3dep/README.rst

     Command-line interface for Py3DEP.

     Options:
-    -q, --query_source [airmap|tnm]
-                                    Source of the elevation data.
-    -s, --save_dir PATH             Path to a directory to save the requested files.Extension for the outputs is either
-                                    `.nc` for geometry or `.csv` for coords.

     -h, --help  Show this message and exit.

     Commands:
     coords    Retrieve topographic data for a list of coordinates.